-In general, gene expression changes in acromegalic patients over 60 were larger than in patients under 60.
-Amongst genes which had significantly different expression, the fold change for a gene was 25 +/- 2.3% higher in the younger cohort than the older cohort.
+In general, gene expression changes in acromegalic patients over 60 were larger than in patients under 60 (Figure 2B).
+Amongst genes that had significantly different expression, the fold change for a gene was 25 +/- 2.3% higher in the younger cohort than the older cohort.
 This effect was statistically significant via a Wilcoxon-Rank Sum test (p=1.4 x 10-11).